nationalparkservice/NPSdatastore/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+DISCLAIMER: THIS IS AN INCOMPLETE PACKAGE AND IS UNDER ACTIVE DEVELOPMENT.

 NPS DataStore is the official home of NPS datasets, publications, and more.
 Use this package to search the contents of DataStore, download files, and publish new content (write access for authorized NPS users